FPGA Data Capture Component Generator

 To reload the parameters of the most recent design, use the

-Port Name— Name of input port on the generated IP
+Port Name — Name of input port on generated IP

 The name does not have to match the signal name in your HDL files.
 This name is used for:

 Input port on the generated HDL IP core.
-Internal to the IP, this signal is routed to the capture buffer, or to use as part of trigger condition, depending on your selection for Use As.
+Internal to the IP, this signal is routed to the capture buffer, or to use as part of trigger condition and capture condition, depending on your selection for Use As.

 Structure field in the captured data returned to the MATLAB workspace